 You can use the CAN controller acceptance filters to select received messages by identifier for writing into the receive FIFO.
 Therefore, fewer read attempts are required to get the messages of importance to the real-time application.

 The behavior of the acceptance filter is described for standard and extended identifier ranges individually (one for standard identifiers and one for extended identifiers).
-Each acceptance filter is defined by a mask parameter and a code parameter.
+A mask parameter and a code parameter define each acceptance filter.

-The mask parameter defines, for each bit of the identifier,
+For each bit of the identifier, the mask parameter

-whether the filtering process cares about this bit or not.
-A
+defines whether the filtering process cares about this bit or not.

-that the filtering process cares about (defined by the mask parameter),
+For each bit that the filtering process cares about,

-what the bit value has to be (
+the code parameter defines the bit value (

 must both be in the range

-For extended identifiers the mask parameter and code parameter must
+identifiers, the mask parameter and code parameter must both be in

 The filtering process evaluates the following binary expression: